Incremental Refinements and Multiple Descriptions with Feedback: Incremental Multiple Descriptions with Feedback

 \subsubsection{Threshold Vector Quantizer}

 Let $X\in\mathbb{R}^n$ be zero-mean and Gaussian distributed with covariance matrix $\Sigma_X = \sigma^2I$, where $I\in \mathbb{R}^{n\times n}$ is the identity matrix.
 Moreover, let $x\in\mathbb{R}^n$ be a realization of $X$ and let $x(i)$ denote the $i$th element of the vector $x$.
 Let $\mathcal{Q}_{i,\xi}$ be an $n$-dimensional binary quantizer with its single decision region being the hyperplane described by $x(i)=\xi$ for some \emph{fixed} $i$.\footnote{The index $i$ could alternatively be found as the component of the source that decreases the MSE the most, which would yield a rate $1/n + \log(n)/n$.
-Such a peak-picking strategy was presented in \cite{liu2006opportunistic} } Let $c_j\in\mathbb{R}^n, j=0,1,$ denote the reproduction points of the quantizer.
-The Voronoi cells $V_j, j=0,1$ are given by:
+The rate $\log(n)$ is needed to describe the desired component (location) within the vector and the 1 bit describes whether it is above or below the threshold.}